saasbook/courseware/scripts/github-repos/README.md

 **Assumption:** You have a GITHUB ORG API key.

-### Create a team under the org that includes all students in the same semester
+### Create a team under the org that has all students in the same semester and send invitation

 **Use case:** Create a team called STUDENTTEAM, and send invitations to the students in csv file.
-If STUDENTTEAM exists, delete the team and create a new one.
+If STUDENTTEAM exists, delete STUDENTTEAM and create a new one.
 (Team repos still exist)
-For all students NOT in that team, add/invite into that team.
+For all students NOT in STUDENTTEAM, add/invite into STUDENTTEAM.
+Team column is not needed for this.

+### Create child teams for students for CHIP 10.5

+**Use case:** Create child teams for students for CHIP 10.5.

+### Create CHIPS repo for each stedent

+**Use case:** Create CHIP repos for each student in STUDENTTEAM.
+The repos' names are formed like  "fa23-[username]-FILENAME".
+There will be only one collabrator.
+Add all repos to the gsiteam with admin permission.

 ### Create 10.5 repos for each child team

 **Use case:** Each team (as identified by Team column in CSV file) gets a repo for chip 10.5.
-Repos' names are formed by concatenating the prefix, base file name, and the team ID.
+Repos' names are formed like "PREFIX-FILENAME-TEAMNUM" Every one in the child team has write access to the repo.
-(eg "fa23-actionmap-04" for team #4) For all students on that team who do NOT already have access to the repo, give them write access on the repo.
 Add all repos to the gsiteam with admin permission.

-### Remove all team members from students team, and delete all the repos
+### Remove the CHIPS repos

+**Use case:** Delete all repos whose names are formed like "PREFIX-[username]-FILENAME".

+### Remove CHIP 10.5 repos

-**Use case:** Delete all repos whose name matches the "PREFIX-FILENAME-team number".
+**Use case:** Delete all repos whose names are formed like "PREFIX-FILENAME-[Team number]".

+### Remove all team members from students teams, then delete all teams

-Remove all students and subteams in STUDENTTEAM from the org.
+**Use case:** Remove all students and subteams in STUDENTTEAM from the org.

 ### Remove student access to all the chip 10.5 repos